d3vilh/openvpn-ui/README.md

 However you can generate all the above components on OpenVPN UI `Configuration > Maintenance` page post installation process.

-#### EasyRSA vars
+### EasyRSA vars
-If you are running OpenVPN-UI manually please be sure `easy-rsa.vars` is set properly and put in `.config` volume as `easy-rsa.vars` file.
-In this case your custom EasyRSA options will be applyied correctly during root CA certificate generation.
+If you are running OpenVPN-UI manually please be sure `easy-rsa.vars` is set properly and placed in `.config` container volume as `easy-rsa.vars`.

+In this case your custom EasyRSA options will be applied on the first OpenVPN Server start post PKI init step.

 Default EasyRSA configuration can be set in `~/openvpn-server/config/easy-rsa.vars` file: